maskegger/guide/index.md

 Empirical research in economics has grown in importance thanks to improvements in computing power and the increased availability of rich datasets.
 Researchers  commonly estimate regressions with millions of observations derived from multiple datasets.
 Research teams frequently include multiple people working at different universities.
 Analyses employing confidential data must be performed remotely, often on a non-networked computer at a research data center.
 Cutting edge analyses may require thousands or millions of lines of code written in multiple languages.

 These recent developments introduce complexity and the potential for non-transparent errors.
 Peer review rarely evaluates code, even though code often represents the bulk of the work.
 Research suggests that the results from many published papers [cannot be reproduced](https://www.nowpublishers.com/article/Details/CFR-0053) from the code and data provided by the original authors.
 The AEA's new [data and code availability policy](https://www.aeaweb.org/journals/policies/data-code) aims to improve this situation by imposing professional standards for coding and documentation.
-Unfortunately, most researchers (myself included) received little or no training in how to write code, and there are few examples or templates showing how to organize and document a typical analysis.
+Unfortunately, most researchers (myself included) received little or no training in how to organize projects, write code, or document analyses.

 This guide describes how to set up a robust coding environment and write a "push-button" analysis in Stata.
 Its purpose is to help researchers:
 1. Minimize coding errors
 1. Automate the creation of tables and figures
 1. Integrate their Stata code with supporting *R* analyses
 1. Produce a replication package with the following features:
-  1. Compliant with the AEA's [data and code availability policy](https://www.aeaweb.org/journals/policies/data-code)
+  - Compliant with the AEA's [data and code availability policy](https://www.aeaweb.org/journals/policies/data-code)
-  1. Cross-platform (Mac, Windows, Unix)
+  - Cross-platform (Mac, Windows, Unix)
-  1. Runs on a non-networked computer (no need to download add-ons)
+  - Runs on a non-networked computer (i.e., no need to download add-ons)

 The guide includes an accompanying AEA-compliant [sample replication package](https://github.com/reifjulian/my-project) that you are free to use as a template.
 Try it out and see how easy (or not!) it is for you to reproduce my example analysis.
 If you encounter any difficulties let me know.